 Samantha's medical team discussed two treatment options: a tongue-lip adhesion and a tracheostomy.

 Ultimately, the tracheostomy was chosen.
 The results were remarkable.
-To quote Dr. Volk, Samantha's otolaryngology doctor, "If any kid needs a tracheostomy, it is this kid."
+To quote Dr. Volk, Samantha's otolaryngology doctor at Boston Children's, "If any kid needs a tracheostomy, it is this kid."
 That became apparent to us after surgery when Samantha's sporadic desaturations were all but gone and we were told that Samantha could come home.

 Despite all the joy that we were feeling, we knew it was now up to us to learn tracheostomy care before Samantha could safely come home.
 The staff was very accommodating in providing the training.
 They worked around our schedule, which seemed tough with a 2-year-old at home and work schedules.
 With the help of Mary Horne, the "trach" nurse, and Dr. Rhein we were able to transition home within a few weeks.